Remuneration

 Share-related remunerations

+The Group has performance-based incentive programs (LTIP).
 The programs enable employees to acquire shares in the company.
-The incentive programs are targeted at all employees, and the outcome depends on a number of terms and conditions, such as continued employment during the vesting period, and earnings or sustainability criteria.
+The incentive programs are targeted at all employees, and the outcome depends on a number of terms and conditions, such as continued employment during the vesting period and earnings or sustainability criteria.

 Figures and further information